Artistic director: Walter Boudreau

 Born in 1974 in New-Brunswick, Pierre Michaud is an assistant-professor of composition at the Université de Montréal Music Faculty.
 He holds a doctorate degree in composition from the Université de Montréal Music Faculty with complimentary studies at the Jan Levoslav Bella Conservatory in Slovakia, Université de Moncton, Mount Allison University and IRCAM in Paris.
 Heard in concert series and festivals across Canada, Central America, Asia and Europe, his works have been performed by: the Bozzini Quartet, SMCQ, Susan Narucki, the Shanghai Symphony, the Winnipeg Symphony, the CBC Radio Orchestra, the Bratislava Chamber Soloists amongst others.
 His music has been aired nationally on Slovak State Radio, CBC Radio Two and Espace musique.

 Patrick Saint-Denis studied composition at the music conservatories in Québec, Montréal, and La Haye, mathematics at UQAM and at Université Laval, as well as computer science online.
-His works combine music, live audiovisual and robotics, computing being at the root of it all.
+He obtained a Doctorate in Composition from University of Montréal in 2014.
 He conceives interactive installations designed primarily for concert settings.
 His audio-sensitive inventions take on various forms, ranging from video installation to large-scale robotized machinery.
 His performances integrate various musical formations which sonically drive the installations.
 At the edges of the concert format and digital art, his works are also shown in exhibitions.
 Among other instances, his work was showcased on the occasion of the International Digital Arts Biennial (BIAN/Elektra, 2014), at the Musée national des beaux arts du Québec (2013) and through Accès culture Montréal (2013).
 His music has been presented at festivals such as the International Gaudeamus Music Week (Netherlands, 2003, 2004), the Montréal Nouvelles Musiques Festival (Canada, 2005, 2009, 2015), the ISCM World Music Days (Croatia 2005, Slovakia 2013), the Mois Multi (Canada, 2008, 2014), the Cervantino Festival (Mexico, 2009) and at the ICMC (United Kingdom, 2011).
-His music has been performed by top ensembles such as the Trio Fibonacci, ECM+, the Continuum Ensemble and the Onyx Ensemble.
+His music has been performed by top ensembles such as the Trio Fibonacci, ECM+, the Continuum Ensemble and the Onix Ensemble.
 His work was also awarded several recognitions, including the Jules Léger Prize for New Chamber Music in 2004.

 After piano studies at the Conservatoire de musique de Montréal, Roxanne Turcotte focused on composition and music technology, earning a master’s degree in electroacoustic composition from the Université de Montréal, where she studied under Marcelle Deschênes, Francis Dhomont and Serge Garant.
 Active as a composer and sound designer, Turcotte has built her aesthetics around a cinema-like art of integration.
 She also creates and performs music for television, cinema, radio, the stage, the Internet, and circus arts, in addition to creating sound, music, and visual installations.
 She is asked to sit on composition juries, and she regularly performs composition training sessions and workshops.
 The music of Roxanne Turcotte has won numerous awards and distinctions: 6th “Villes manifestes” Radio Art Competition (La Muse en circuit, France, 2005), Bourges Electroacoustic and Sound Art International Competition (France, 2005, ’07, ’08), and Prix collégien de musique contemporaine (Sherbrooke, Québec, 2010).
 Roxanne Turcotte is currently working on the integration of sound installations and live performance.